CFL 2019: East Bengal edge out Mohammedan Sporting to remain in the title hunt | Goal.com

 Alejandro Menendez made five changes in the East Bengal starting XI which defeated NBP Rainbow AC in their last match.
 Samad Ali Mallick, Marti Crespi, Asheer Akhar, Rohlupuia and Marcos De La Espada made way for Kamalpreet Singh, Borja Gomez, Mehtab Singh, Lalrdindika Ralte and Jaime Santos Colado.

 The Red and Golds took the lead in the 12th minute as Pintu Mahata found the back of the net with a diving header.
-Jaime Santos initiated the move by cutting in from the left and squaring it to Tondomba Naorem after Mahata's dummy.
-Naorem forwarded a through ball for Kamalpreet on the right who sent a cross inside the box and Mahata netted the ball home with a diving header.
+Jaime Santos initiated the move by cutting in from the left and squaring it to Tondomba Naorem.
+Naorem forwarded a through ball for Kamalpreet on the right who sent a cross into the box and Mahata netted the ball home with a diving header.

-East Bengal restored their lead at the stroke of half time from penalty goal after Mohammedan defender Saiful Rahman handled the ball inside the box.
-The referee gave Saiful a straight red and awarded East Bengal the penalty.
-Jaime found the back of the net from the spot-kick.
+East Bengal restored their lead at the stroke of half time from a penalty goal after Mohammedan defender Saiful Rahman handled the ball inside the box.
+The referee gave Saiful a straight red and Jaime found the back of the net from 12 yards.

 10-man Mohammedan took a cautious approach in the second half.
-Alejandro, on the other hand, introduced Marcos Espada early in the second half to secure one more goal.
+Alejandro, on the other hand, introduced Marcos Espada early in the second half to add more goals.

 The substitution did wonders as the Spanish striker netted the third goal in the 59th minute from Lalrdindika Ralte's square pass.
-Abhishek Ambekar started the move by sending a long ball down the left flank to Ralte who in turn squared it inside the box which Marcos tapped in.
+Abhishek Ambekar started the move by sending a long ball down the left flank for Ralte who in turn squared it into the box for Marcos.

 The Black Panthers went all guns blazing after conceding the third goal.
 Their persistence in the attacking third finally paid off in the 83rd minute when Arthur Kouassi pulled one back.